ed-ge/ed-ge-vscode-extension/Architecture.md

 -preview.get sets the vscode member variable and posts message 'getScenes' to the vscode extension.

-- extension.ts (178) switches on 'getScenes' and setsup a code-based rollup.
+- extension.ts (178) switches on 'getScenes' and sets up a code-based rollup.
 It writes the rollup to rollup.js.
 It turns around and reads rollup.js as a text file.
 It then sends the contents of rollup.js back to preview.js with an 'allScenes' message.

 - preview.js (201) switches on 'allScenes'.
 It imports the rollup text as a base64-encoded module.
 It extracts the last of scenes as a member variable (app.scenes).
 In calls Base.main to start te game with updating turned off.